How To Get Over Someone You Never Dated

 Takeaway

-Final Thoughts: when you're having trouble getting over someone you never dated, accepting your feelings may be more beneficial than trying to suppress them.
-It can also be helpful to break off contact with the person, redirecting your attention toward the areas of your life that provide meaning and value.
-Trained relationship professionals may also be able to provide you with strategies for letting go of your attachment and finding closure.
+The truth is, there is no one correct way to get over someone.
+When you're having trouble getting over someone you never dated, accepting your feelings may be more beneficial than trying to suppress them.
+Breaking off contact with the person and redirecting your attention toward the areas of your real life that provide meaning and value can also be key.
+Trained relationship professionals may also be able to provide you with strategies for letting go of your attachment and learning how to heal.

 The information on this page is not intended to be a substitution for diagnosis, treatment, or informed professional advice.
 You should not take any action or avoid taking any action without consulting with a qualified mental health professional.
 For more information, please read our terms of use.